The Lovely Bones (film): Development

 Jackson explained he enjoyed the novel because he found it "curiously optimistic" and uplifting because of the narrator's sense of humor, adding there was a difference between its tone and subject matter.
 He felt very few films dealt with the loss of a loved one.
-Jackson foresaw the most challenging element in the novel to adapt was the portrayal of Susie, the protagonist, in her heaven, and making it "ethereal and emotional but not hokey."
+Jackson foresaw the most challenging element in the novel to adapt was the portrayal of Susie, the protagonist, in her heaven, and making it "ethereal and emotional but not hokey".
 Saoirse Ronan later said that Jackson chose to depict the afterlife as depending on Susie's emotions.
 "Whenever Susie feels happy, Heaven is sunny and there's birds and everything.
-Whenever it's not so great, it's raining or she's in the middle of an ocean."
-Jackson described the book's description of "heaven" as being an "In-Between" rather than a true heaven and said he was not trying to paint a definitive picture of heaven itself. "[W]hen Jackson created Susie's heaven, in a 1973 world, he went through the Partridge Family television show archives as a reference."
+Whenever it's not so great, it's raining or she's in the middle of an ocean".
+Jackson described the book's description of "heaven" as being an "In-Between" rather than a true heaven and said that he was not trying to paint a definitive picture of heaven itself. "[W]hen Jackson created Susie's heaven, in a 1973 world, he went through the Partridge Family television show archives as a reference".

 A 120-page draft of the script was written by September 2006.
 In April 2007, the script was completed by Jackson, Walsh and Boyens; Jackson intended to direct.
 The three producers began seeking a studio partner to finance the film adaptation.
 Besides the major studios, smaller companies including United Artists were also contacted.
 New Line Cinema was excluded from negotiations because of Jackson's legal dispute with the studio over royalties from his The Lord of the Rings trilogy.
 Jackson sought a beginning $65 million budget for The Lovely Bones, also requesting from studios what kind of promotional commitments and suggestions they would make for the film adaptation.

-By May, four studios remained interested in the project: DreamWorks, Warner Bros., Sony, and Universal.
+By May, four studios remained interested in the project: DreamWorks, Warner Bros., Sony and Universal.
 The Lovely Bones was sold to DreamWorks for $70 million.
 Paramount Pictures received the rights to distribute the film worldwide.